PSA-Corporate-Learning-Branch/learninghub-dev/README.md

 - Then go to the production version of that site and download its XML export file.
 - Then go to the dashboard of your newly created network site and go to `Tools > WordPress Run Importer` and upload the XML you just downloaded
 - Voila!
 You should now have a fully operational localised WordPress platform to develop upon.
 - Currently the WP user/pass is set as admin/admin

+## Contributing

+Before making changes, review [`AGENTS.md`](AGENTS.md) for project structure, coding standards, and pull request expectations.